Canadian Pill Identifier can help you:

 identify a capsule

-find description of a drug by name, ingredient or DIN
+find a description of a drug by name, active ingredient, or DIN number

 take online generic drugs quiz